cosmos/ethermint/docs/quickstart/events.md

 ### Ethereum Websocket

-Since Ethermint runs uses Tendermint Core as it's consensus Engine and it's built with the Cosmos SDK framework, it inherits the event format from them.
-However, in order to support the native Web3 compatibility for websockets of the [Ethereum's PubSubAPI](https://geth.ethereum.org/docs/rpc/pubsub), Ethermint needs to cast the Tendermint responses retreived into the Ethereum types.
+Since Aragon-Chain runs uses Tendermint Core as it's consensus Engine and it's built with the Cosmos SDK framework, it inherits the event format from them.
+However, in order to support the native Web3 compatibility for websockets of the [Ethereum's PubSubAPI](https://geth.ethereum.org/docs/rpc/pubsub), Aragon-Chain needs to cast the Tendermint responses retreived into the Ethereum types.

 You can start a connection with the Ethereum websocket using the `--wsport` flag when initializing